oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

  ------------------------------------------

    ```

-## Task 3 : Analysis of newly formed clusters
+## Task 3: Analysis of newly formed clusters

-* There are 63 Nodes in this below Cluster :
+* There are 63 Nodes in the below cluster :
-* Main Table for forming a cluster is PRSNL where major number of tables are connected with this table.
+* Main Table for forming a cluster is PRSNL, where the major number of tables are connected with this table.

 * Patient and his details, patient allergies, patient tracking and schedules, and his diagnosis details formed a cluster.

-* The Person will have the Problems and He consults the Doctor.
-Doctor will diagnoise the Patient.
+* The Person will have problems, and He consults the Doctor.
+The Doctor will diagnose the patient.
 And the tracking of the patient is carried out.

-  If you see the below tables are related to Person who is a patient.
+  If you see, the below tables are related to a Person who is a patient.
 Here the Person, his Diagnosis, Tracking the activity of the Person has formed one community.
-Similarly there are other communities formed as well.
+Similarly, there are other communities formed as well.

     ```text
    ALLERGY